-Rotator Cuff Tear NYC
+Rotator Cuff Tear Treatment in NYC

 Shoulder pain is one of the most common conditions treated at our facility.
 Although several types of injuries and conditions (including arthritis) can cause pain in the shoulder joint, there is a high incidence of tears in the rotator cuff.
 See below for information on how a rotator cuff tear can occur, how it can impair mobility and well-being, and how we successfully treat the damage with safe, non-surgical therapies.